phillc73/caRbine/README.md

 c) summaryCSV.csv – the summary CSV for the day.
 The file we've been looking for!

 These scripts can be run using Cron, and should be run after midnight to ensure the dates are all correct

+historic_mission_subset.R:

+This script extracts specific Mission selections from the UK Horse Racing provided monthly result summary file.
+Script does not require entry of username or password.
+Mission name and monthly CSV filename must be added.
+Script is full commented.

 TO DO:
 ======